To start, I have two questions for you.

 - The need for more High Performing Caribbean businesses.
 That includes moving Caribbean Immigrant businesses beyond the micro and small business categories with incomes less than $500,000 per annum

-- The need to increase the attractiveness, desirability, and of entrepreneurship among Caribbean Immigrant Entrepreneurs (The Immigrant and Caribbeans at home).
+- The need to increase the attractiveness, desirability, and feasibility of entrepreneurship among Caribbean Immigrant Entrepreneurs (The Immigrant and Caribbeans at home).
 And in particular, the English-Speaking Immigrant who is “least likely” to start and grow a business in OECD countries

 - Lack of experience in building business networks